 Stuff newspaper loosely in the bottom of the chimney (there is a space for it under the wire rack), then fill the chimney with charcoal.
 Remove top grate from grill, place chimney inside, and light the newspaper.

 But how long should you let the coals burn?
-Let the charcoal or briquettes burn until they're covered with white-gray ash (it takes about 5-10 minutes for the coals to get to high heat and 25-30 minutes to get to medium heat).
+Let the charcoal or briquettes burn until they're covered with white-gray ash (it takes about 5 to 10 minutes for the coals to get to high heat and 25 to 30 minutes to get to medium heat).

 What to grill on high heat

-Grilling on high heat is the best hack to get that perfect sear on the outside, but keep inside juicy.
+Grilling on high heat is the best way to get that perfect sear on the outside while keeping the inside juicy.
 To increase the temperature, open the vents to let in more oxygen.
-To decrease the temperature, close the vents — but not completely, or the fire will go out!
+To decrease the temperature, close the vents — but not completely, or the fire will go out.

 When grilling on high heat, create a two-fire zone: Stack more coals on one side of the grill for higher-temperature cooking, and the other side of the grill should have less charcoal for lower-temperature cooking.
 When grilling, sear foods on hot zone, then move over to cooler zone to cook through without burning.

 After grilling, let the meat rest for five minutes on a cutting board.
 A board with a groove running around the perimeter is the perfect board since it collects all the juices the steak releases.

 It takes about 25 to 30 minutes to get to grill to medium-heat temperature (about 500 degrees).
 Proteins that need to be thoroughly cooked through like pork chops, chicken, fish, uncooked hot dogs and sausages, along with denser fruits and vegetables like pineapple and eggplant, should be cooked on medium-heat.